IgniteUI/indigo-design-docfx/en/components/skeleton-charts.md

 ---
 title: Skeleton Charts - Design System Component
 _description: The Skeleton Charts are representations of the various Chart components that are shown while data is being loaded in the background to provide content for its series.
-_keywords: Design Systems, Design Systems UX, UI kit, Sketch, Ignite UI for Angular, Sketch to Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits
+_keywords: Design Systems, Design Systems UX, UI kit, Sketch, Ignite UI for Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits
 ---

 # Skeleton Charts